sakuraimikoto33/ParamSmoother/README.md

 Parameter Smoother is a non-destructive NDMF implementation of [OSCmooth](https://github.com/regzo2/OSCmooth) for VRChat avatars.

-Add the settings component to your avatar, and the package generates OSCmooth-style layers on a temporary Animator Controller during avatar build.
+Add the component to your avatar, and the generates OSCmooth-style layers on Animator Controller during avatar build.
 The original Animator Controller asset is not modified.

 OSCmooth is optional.
 If OSCmooth is installed, configs created with OSCmooth can be imported into the Parameter Smoother component.